mrkkrp/path-io/README.md

 This package provides interface to [`directory`](https://hackage.haskell.org/package/directory) package for users of Chris Done's [`path`](https://hackage.haskell.org/package/path).
-It also implements some missing stuff like scanning and recursive copying of directories, other frequently used functionality.
+It also implements some missing stuff like recursive scanning and copying of directories.

 Consult Haddocks for usage, which should be trivial.